py5coding/py5book/content/hybrid_programming.md

 # Hybrid Programming

-Hybrid Programming refers to py5's ability to augment your py5 Sketch code with Java.
+Hybrid Programming refers to py5's ability to augment your py5 Sketch with Java code.
 This is very much like creating custom Processing extensions to enhance py5.

 ## Reasons for Hybrid Programming